jewjitsu012/python-bing-bot/README.md

 What you need:

 - Google Chrome
+- The Google Chrome Driver Server * : http://chromedriver.storage.googleapis.com/index.html
 - Selenium Webdriver (Python) : http://docs.seleniumhq.org/download/
 - PyYAML : http://pyyaml.org
 - Faker : https://pypi.python.org/pypi/Faker/0.0.4

+The Chrome Driver Server is a separate piece of the Selenium Webdriver puzzle.
+This current bot build is running successfully on today's latest Chrome Driver version (2.10).
+Right now this can be found at http://chromedriver.storage.googleapis.com/index.html?path=2.10/

+For OSX please download the Linux 64 bit zip.
+The resulting file is called `chromedriver`.
+Please move this file to `/usr/bin`.
+On OSX you can use the keyboard shortcut `cmd+shift+g` to navigate to this directory (it is hidden by default).
+Moving the file here will require admin privileges.

+You could also do it from the command line:

+    cd /path/to/chromedriver
+    sudo mv chromedriver /usr/bin

-Unpack all archives and install them according to the directions given on each website.
+Unpack all the other archives and install them according to the directions given on each website.
 On OSX this usually entails

     cd /path/to/files